umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 #### EditUrl (string)

 The URL at which editors access the BackOffice eg `https://edit.mysite.com`.
 Used for generating links to nodes in email notifications.
-Must be fully qualified and not include the `/umbraco` path
+Must be fully qualified and not include the `/umbraco` path.

 #### SiteUrl (string)